 Find an activity everyone agrees on and make an event of it.

 It can be something as simple as going to a movie or having an epic board game night.
 Or you can go big if that’s more your style.

 4. Do Something Creative

 What are your favorite Valentine’s Day activities to do with the kids?
-Sound off in the comments below.
+Help out some other divorced dads and sound off in the comments below.